Cultural Appropriation for the Worried Writer: some practical advice

 It’s not uncommon, for example for a parable about racism being taught via a racist protagonist learning a lesson.
 But as such, you are still making the reader read about someone being awful to people like them for most of the story.
 It can reduce those marginalised people to props in the personal growth of your racist protagonist.

 It is also worth bearing in mind that many seminal works of anti-racism that white people love, such as Huckleberry Finn, are not equally beloved by black readers.
-Many works like American Heart, that were written with that intention to play saviour instead backfires.
+Many works like American Heart and American Dirt, that were written with that intention to play saviour instead backfires.
 Learn why.

 Are you looking to write a story about that identity?